suhee-cho/-BiS301-Bioengineering-Laboratory/Lab7/README.md

 - Header file for Cell.cpp

 **text.cpp**
+- Defines Class: text
+- Contains string and its length

 **text.h**
 - Header file for text.cpp

+**output.exe**
+- Executable file of the DP_Main.cpp

 *Note: I used g++ to compile .exe files*